softonic/portainer-endpoint/README.md

 - `PORTAINER_ADDR`:  Name and port where Portainer is configured
 - `PORTAINER_USER`:  Username used to login to Portainer
 - `PORTAINER_PASS`:  Password used to login to Portainer
+- `SSL_IGNORE_CERTIFICATION_CHECK`: Activate it in case you don't want to validate the certificate in the Portainer service
 - `SLEEP_IF_WORKER`: Seconds to wait before register the node if it's a worker

 The `SLEEP_IF_WORKER` is useful to avoid that a worker is the first to register to Portainer, because it loads by default